-Flat and closed nesting are semantically equivalent and can be used interchangeably (this does not consider parallel nested transactions, which we do not support).
+Flat and closed nesting are semantically equivalent and can be used interchangeably.
 Unlike in the original Hyflow, we decided not to expose the decision of which of the two models to use in the standard user-facing API.
 Hyflow2 may use any of these models to handle nested atomic blocks.
 Currently, the decision is fixed based on a configuration value, but in the future it could be made adaptively at runtime.